ujjwalbindal/Devcom-submit/README.md

-i have made a portfolio website which include my hobbies and contact page by which you can send me a message i wrote all my code in vs code so you can also put all this code in vs editor and can run code
+my name is ujjwal and i have made a portfolio website which include my hobbies and contact page by which you can send me a message
+I wrote all my code in vs code .So, you can also put all this code in vs editor and can run it